frmichel/flickr-statistics/README.md

 # Flickr-statistics

-This project provides java tools targeted to collect data from Flickr in order to explore 2 subjects:
+This project provides java tools targeted to collect data from Flickr every day, and process them in order to investigate 2 subjects:
 - (i) the number and rate of uploads to Flickr (see http://www.flickr.com/photos/franckmichel/6855169886/), and
 - (ii) produce statistical reports about explored photos and compare them with other unexplored photos in order to figure out what makes explored photos special (see http://www.flickr.com/photos/franckmichel/8825511026/ for some tentative conclusions).

-This 2nd point deals with number of views, comments, favorites, tags, groups, as well as photo owners and the time photos were posted.
+This 2nd point deals with number of views, comments, favorites, tags, groups, the at time which photos were posted (upload time), and some characteristics about photo owners: number of photos that they have, and number of member sthey follow.

 Tools allow to report statistics either globally over a period of time, or monthly.

 ## REPORTS:

-### Daily reports
+Reports fall in several categories.

+- uploads: total number of photos uploaded every day, hour by hour
 - activity about explored and non-explored photos:
-  - distribution of number of photos in function of the number of groups they are posted to
   - distribution of number of photos in function of the number of times they were viewed
   - distribution of number of photos in function of the number of comments they have
   - distribution of number of photos in function of the number of favs they have
+  - distribution of number of photos in function of the number of groups they are posted to
   - distribution of number of photos in function of the owner's number of photos
   - distribution of number of photos in function of the owner's number of contacts
-- tag: list the tags of explored photos, sorted by number of hits
+  - distribution of number of photos in function of whether they have a geographical location not
-- time: distribution of explored photos in function of the hour of day when they were uploaded
+  - distribution of number of photos in function of the time of day when they were uploaded
+  - average number of contacts and photos per user

+In addition, reports about groups and tags vary whether they apply to one month or to an arbitrary time period:

+Reports over a given time period:
+- tag: list the tags of explored photos, sorted by number of hits.
 - group:
     - list the groups that explored photos are in, sorted by number of hits
     - compute the ratio of "nb of explored photos in a group / total nb of photos uploaded to that group" during the same time slot.
-- uploads: total number of photos uploaded every day

-### Monthly reports
+Monthly reports:
 - tag: average and max number of tags per explored photo for each month
-- user: for all users which have explored photos during each month, show the average and max number of contacts and photos that they have, per month
-- time: distribution of explored photos in function of the hour of day when they were uploaded, per month
 - group: average and max number of groups that explored photos belong to, per month
-- activity about explored and non-explored photos: same as daily reports, broken down by month.
-- uploads: total number of photos uploaded every month

 ### "Probability" of a photo to be explored as a function of the week day and hour

-Ratio of the number of explored photos / number of photos uploaded, as function of the post time (0 to 23h) AND the week day.
+Class ProcessProbabilityPerWeekDayAndHour computes the ratio of the number of explored photos / number of photos uploaded, as function of the post time (0 to 23h) AND the week day.

-Crosses data from the uploads the activity (post date and time).
+This mashes up data from the uploads and the activity (post date and time).

 ## HOW TO USE

+### Data collection

+Folder 'scripts' provides several shell scripts that I use to run the data collection every day.

+### Run reports

 To use this set of tools you should be familiar with java development, and have a Flicr API key of your own.